Skip to main content

 Together, these 4 pillars of TQM form a culture of quality in which everyone in the organization is dedicated to customer pleasure and ongoing product development.
 TQM is a long-term commitment to excellence and customer-focused procedures rather than a one-time effort.

-The 4 pillars of quality management
+The 4 pillars of Quality Management

 You will find numerous articles on this subject.
-Some articles would refer to leadership, customer focus, etc. as pillars; some articles would argue that activities like “act” or “plan,” etc. are pillars of quality management.
+Some articles would refer to leadership, customer focus, etc. as pillars.
+But some other articles would argue that activities like “act” or “plan,” etc. are pillars of quality management.
 Even though we do not disagree with these points, because they are universal truths for any concept and any business (e.g., customer focus is always important for any vertical of a business), we thought we would answer this topic from a quality management point of view.

 If we talk about the fundamentals of quality management, there are essentially 4 pillars,

-1. Quality Planning
+- Quality Planning

-2. Quality Control
+- Quality Control

-3. Quality Assurance
+- Quality Assurance

-4. Quality Improvement
+- Quality Improvement

 Let’s discuss this in detail.

-Quality planning
+Quality Planning

 Quality planning is the process of setting quality goals and objectives.
 It’s a critical part of your overall quality management plan, and it helps you create strategies to meet your goals.

 The first step in quality planning is determining your company’s vision, mission, and core values.
-This should be done as early in the process as possible so that you can use them to guide future decisions (like choosing between two competing products).
+This should be done as early in the process as possible so that you can use it to guide future decisions (like choosing between two competing products).

 The next step would be defining quality objectives.
 That should start with a business plan, the goal of the company, requirements, and development.